Garden Pond Ideas

 There’s a natural stone ramp for mammal access and pebbles on one side to stop bees and butterflies from falling into the water.
 And is that a second small wildlife pond behind in the form of a zinc tub?

-This is a great way to manage a wildlife pond in a small space and it creates a pretty garden feature.
+This is a great way to manage a wildlife pond in a small outdoor space and it creates a pretty garden feature.

-One of the very best things you can do for wildlife is creating a water source.
+One of the very best things you can do for wildlife is create a water source.
 Our homes and roads were built over natural water points, so wildlife is always on the lookout for a drink or somewhere to breed in the case of frogs and dragonflies.

 From a large pond, to a small butler sink, to a saucer of water your efforts will be instantly rewarded.
 Birds and insects will appear first followed by mammals and amphibians.